-Royal Australian College of Surgeons - Trauma Advocacy
+Royal Australian College of Surgeons see the lifesaving merit of Vision Zero

 I rise today to speak on the issue of road safety and the role that medical practitioners have played in raising awareness and working with decision-makers to help lower the road toll.